 Learning how to read is actually a pretty new invention in the history of humans on this planet.
 Most people did not know how to read until the invention of the printing press in the 1400s.
 Until the printing press, reading was considered a highly specialized skill that was limited to the very wealthy and highly educated.
 However, once we figured out how to mass-produce written text, more and more people learned how to read.
 Today, it is expected that everyone knows how to read to be able to be successful in our society.

 So what is actually happening in the brain when someone learns how to read?

 One of my favorite ways to break this down is by using a graphic called The Reading Rope, which shows a rope unraveling and coming back together.

 The Reading Rope contains two main sections: word recognition and language comprehension.
 Each of these comprises several smaller strands.
 Woven together, these strands become the rope that represents complete skilled reading.

 The first strand is word recognition, or sounding out words.
 In order to sound out words, you need to have three things:

 - Phonological awareness: You can hear the individual sounds that makeup words.

 - Decoding skills: You can match which letters go with each sound AKA sounding out words.

 - Sight recognition skills: Over time and with practice, your brain automatically recognize words instead of having to sound them out every time you read them.

-The other strand is language comprehension.
-Language comprehension is your ability to understand the meaning of the words you hear and read.
-To do this, you need to develop four skills:
+The other strand is language comprehension, or understanding what words mean.
+In order to understand the meaning of the words you read and hear, you need to develop four skills: